Classical evolution in quantum systems: Applications

-Another application of our technique are semi-classical models.
-Such hybrid systems are important for coupling a classical degree of freedom to a quantum-mechanical one, e.g., to describe measurements with macroscopic devices.
-However, the quantum evolution typically yields unphysical results as quantum properties can ``leak'' into the classical domain due to the interaction; see Ref. \cite{LG18} for a recent study.
-Our approach can overcome such a deficiency.
+Semiclassical models are another application of our technique.
+Such hybrid systems are important for coupling a classical degree of freedom to a quantum-mechanical one, \textit{e.g.} to describe measurements with macroscopic devices.
+However, the quantum evolution typically yields unphysical results as quantum properties can ``leak'' into the classical domain because of the interaction; see \cite{LG18} for a recent study and \cite{E12,FLE14} for quantum-classical hybrid systems.
+Our approach can overcome such deficiencies.

 As a proof of concept, we study a light field interacting with a two-level atom using the Jaynes-Cummings model \cite{JC63},

 were $|e\rangle$ and $|g\rangle$ are the excited and ground state of the atom and $\kappa$ is a positive coupling constant.
 Here, the resonant scenario is considered in which the energy difference between the atomic states is proportional to the frequency of the field, $\hbar\omega$.